Cato the Elder: Influence in Rome

 His regulations against luxury were very stringent.
 He imposed a heavy tax upon dress and personal adornment, especially of women, and upon young slaves purchased as favourites.
 In 181 BC he supported the lex Orchia (according to others, he first opposed its introduction, and subsequently its repeal), which prescribed a limit to the number of guests at an entertainment, and in 169 BC the lex Voconia, one of the provisions of which was intended to limit the accumulation of what Cato considered an undue amount of wealth in the hands of women.

 Public works

-Among other things he repaired the aqueducts, cleansed the sewers, and prevented private persons drawing off public water for their own use.
+Among other things he repaired the aqueducts, mended as well as extended the sewage system, and prevented private persons from drawing off public water for their own use.
 The Aqua Appia was the first aqueduct of Rome.
 It was constructed in 312 BC by Appius Claudius Caecus, the same Roman censor who also built the important Via Appia.
 Unauthorised plumbing into Rome's aqueducts had always been a problem, as Frontinus records much later.
-Cato also ordered the demolition of houses which encroached on the public way, and built the first basilica in the Forum near the Curia (Livy, History, 39.44; Plutarch, Marcus Cato, 19).
-He raised the amount paid by the publicani for the right to collect taxes and, at the same time, reduced the contract prices for the construction of public works.
+Cato also ordered the demolition of shops and private houses which encroached on the public way, and built the first known basilica in 184 BC, named Basilica Porcia, in the Forum near the Curia (Livy, History, 39.44; Plutarch, Marcus Cato, 19).
+It served as a political and commercial activity center where courts were held and merchants accumulated.
+Some accounts state that the basilica was burned by the conflagration of Publius Clodius Pulcher's funeral pyre after his death in 52 BC, and was probably never rebuilt.

+Today, there are no remains of Basilica Porcia.
+Cato had also raised the amount paid by the publicani for the right to collect taxes and, at the same time, reduced the contract prices for the construction of public works.
+Which was seen as most beneficial for the State and least for contractors, creating controversies around him.
+According to Plutarch, the Senate "strongly opposed the erection of the basilica".
+Cato's expenditure on public works were objected by the party of Titus Flamininus and also deemed trivial by the Senate.
+After gaining influence, Flamininus repealed the public rentals and contracts of Cato while encouraging tribunes to ferment opprobrium against him and fine him.